Welcome to the website of the Danby Group Parish Council.

 1941 Electric light installed in the schools.

-1948 Involvement in the proposal to give the North Yorkshire Moors the status of National Park.
+1948 Involvement in the proposal to give the North York Moors the status of National Park.

 1965 After 10 years of pleading Danby school finally gets modern toilets